nicolae-stroncea/OpenCV2.4-Python-Tutorials-2016Ver/source/py_tutorials/py_imgproc/py_contours/py_contours_begin/py_contours_begin.rst

 How to draw the contours?
 ===========================

 To draw the contours, ``cv2.drawContours`` function is used.
 It can also be used to draw any shape provided you have its boundary points.
-Its first argument is source image, second argument is the contours which should be passed as a Python list, third argument is index of contours (useful when drawing individual contour.
+Its first argument is source and destination image, second argument is the contours which should be passed as a Python list, third argument is index of contours (useful when drawing individual contour.
 To draw all contours, pass -1) and remaining arguments are color, thickness etc.

 To draw all the contours in an image:
 ::

-    img = cv2.drawContours(img, contours, -1, (0,255,0), 3)
+    cv2.drawContours(img, contours, -1, (0,255,0), 3)

 To draw an individual contour, say 4th contour:
 ::

-    img = cv2.drawContours(img, contours, 3, (0,255,0), 3)
+    cv2.drawContours(img, contours, 3, (0,255,0), 3)

 But most of the time, below method will be useful:
 ::

     cnt = contours[4]
-    img = cv2.drawContours(img, [cnt], 0, (0,255,0), 3)
+    cv2.drawContours(img, [cnt], 0, (0,255,0), 3)

 .. note:: Last two methods are same, but when you go forward, you will see last one is more useful.